rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>There’s something so powerful about raising a living thing whether it be a plant, pet, or person… you really learn so much lessons in love and care and healing.
 How lucky we are to be surrounded by things that grow.</p>

 <p><h2>4.
 Leave something behind</h2></p>
-<p>Maybe the measure of a life is not how brightly we burn, but how far our light reaches once we‘re gone.
+<p>Maybe the measure of a life is not how brightly we burn, but how far our light reaches once we’re gone.
 Often we underestimate that our light can potentially reach the heartbroken, the sick, the dispossessed, the fearful, and the hopeless; often, it reaches people we will never meet and futures we will never see.
 So, perhaps that is what it means to leave the world a little brighter than we found it.
 Our words, kindness, discoveries, art, and love, these continue their journey long after we have disappeared.
 They become the light others can draw upon in their darkest hours.
 And so we should offer them with intention, with charity, and with gentleness.</p>

 <p><h2>5.
 Step outside</h2></p>
 <p>There is no better way to extract sunshine than literally being outside—touching the grass, feeling the earth beneath your feet, welcoming the breeze against your skin, and the warm glow of the sun tingling your skin.
 Sunlight nourishes us in more ways than one.
 At adequate levels, sunlight stimulates the release of feel-good hormones, providing a powerful, natural boost to our mood.
 It also triggers the production of vitamin D supporting stronger immune function, and adequate vitamin D levels have been associated with healthier aging.
 Being outside reminds us that we are not separate from life but participants in it.
 That open field you see with trees to offer shade allows us to remember that we belong to something far greater than ourselves.
 And sometimes, this sense of belonging is enough to let the light back in.</p><br>